Trauma & Post Traumatic Stress Disorder (PTSD)

 Screening and Assessment

 Questions about a child’s social, developmental, and medical history are important opportunities to identify risks, stressors, and strengths.
-A primary care practitioner (PCP) can routinely screen for traumatic exposure during well-child visits by asking children questions such as, “Since the last time I saw you, has anything really scary or upsetting happened to you or your family?”
+A primary care provider can routinely screen for traumatic exposure during well-child visits by asking children questions such as, “Since the last time I saw you, has anything really scary or upsetting happened to you or your family?”
 A similar question can be asked to parents of young children, “Since the last time I saw your child, has anything really scary or upsetting happened to your child or anyone in your family?”
 While these questions may elicit nontraumatic stressors, such as losing a pet, they may also uncover traumatic events that are associated with PTSD.
-For adolescents, these questions can be asked as part of the HEADSSS psychosocial interview (questions about Home environment, Education, and employment, eating, peer-related Activities, Drugs, Sexuality, Suicide/ depression, and Safety).
+For adolescents, these questions can be asked as part of the HEADSSS psychosocial interview (questions about Home environment, Education and employment, eating, peer-related Activities, Drugs, Sexuality, Suicide/depression, and Safety).

 Pediatric Traumatic Stress Screening Tools (PTSST)